Information on Pilsworth South Landfill, Pilsworth Road, Unsworth, Bury BL9 8QZ

 When will the public get to see results from air testing & health advice/info?

-We will be able to share a report from the MMF around Mid September 2024.
+We will be able to share the full report from the MMF as soon as it's available around the end of November 2024.

-Will the issues of the past few months impact on Valencia getting extensions to their licence in the future?
+Will the issues of the past 12 months impact on Valencia getting extensions to their licence in the future?

 This is purely a decision for the Planning Authority.